AlloyCI/alloy-runner/docs/executors/ssh.md

 - `<short-token>` is a shortened version of the Runner's token (first 8 letters)
 - `<concurrent-id>` is a unique number, identifying the local job ID on the particular Runner in context of the project
-- `<namespace>` is the namespace where the project is stored on GitLab
+- `<namespace>` is the namespace where the project is stored on AlloyCI
-- `<project-name>` is the name of the project as it is stored on GitLab
+- `<project-name>` is the name of the project as it is stored on AlloyCI

 To overwrite the `~/builds` directory, specify the `builds_dir` options under `[[runners]]` section in [`config.toml`][toml].

-If you want to upload job artifacts, install `gitlab-runner` on the host you are connecting to via SSH.
+If you want to upload job artifacts, install `alloy-runner` on the host you are connecting to via SSH.

 ## Security